elisabethmj/Project-2/README.md

     - Profile page with all your restaurants and options to update/delete
     - ?
 Search function in explore or profile page
     - ?
 Can see other users profiles but without option to edit their tables

-3. CSS:
-    - Decide on thematic colours/look
-    - Decide on table-like display of each restaurant ? drop down
-    - Make a cool nav bar
-    - Fix up each page - explore/home & profile could be similar, login & register could be similar